TOD-theses/paper-T-RACE/main.typ

 More formally, let $K$ be the state key that tracks how many tokens are approved by $a$ for $b$.
 Initially, one token is approved, therefore $sigma(K) = 1$.
 When executing $T_A$ in the normal scenario, where the attacker spends the one approved token, this changes to $sigma(K) = 0$.
 Therefore, we have $post(Delta_T_A)(K) - pre(Delta_T_A)(K) = -1$.
 Further executing $T_B$ in the normal scenario sets $sigma(K) = 3$, therefore $post(Delta_T_B)(K) - pre(Delta_T_B)(K) = 3$.
 When we add up these two state changes, we get a overall state change of $2$ for the state at key $K$.
 However, doing the same calculations for the reverse scenario results in a overall state change of $1$ for $K$, as $T_B$ first increases it by two and $T_A$ then reduces it by one.
 As the changes differ between the normal and reverse scenario, we have ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$ and $(T_A, T_B)$ is TOD.

 Similarly, for the password leaking example in @sec:password-leaking we showed that the execution order determines who can withdraw the stored Ether.
 If the attacker transaction is executed first, they withdraw the Ether.
 If it is executed second, the attacker does not withdraw any Ether.
-Therefore, the state change at the key `('balance', attacker)` depends on the transaction order and thus the transactions are TOD.
+Therefore, the state change at the key $stateKey("balance", italic("attacker"))$ depends on the transaction order and thus the transactions are TOD.

 == TOD approximation <sec:tod-approximation>